Budapestby VisitCity Guides

 Ludwig MuseumPalace of ArtsContemporary ArtPop Art, Modern Hungarian Works

-Many museums offer free admission on specific days for EU citizens or reduced prices for students and seniors.
-Evening openings on certain days provide opportunities to experience museums with fewer crowds and special lighting.
+Many museums have free admission on specific days for EU citizens or reduced prices for students and seniors.
+Evening openings on certain days give you opportunities to experience museums with fewer crowds and special lighting.

 Visitors viewing medieval religious artwork and altarpieces in museum gallery